top of page

 The curriculum is also designed to equip students with the skills necessary to confidently and successfully navigate a world where an increasing amount of information is readily available.
 Students will feel comfortable and capable when confronting the provenance and reliability of information.
 This will help them to distinguish fact from fiction and opinion from truth.
 Source analysis is taught within the context of historical investigation, but the skills are intentionally transferable to the modern world.
 This will provide students with the knowledge and ability to protect themselves from misinformation.

-Fundamentally, the History curriculum nurtures the natural curiosity of our students in order to inspire a lifelong love of learning about the past.
+Fundamentally, the History curriculum nurtures the natural curiosity of our students to inspire a lifelong love of learning about the past.
 It contextualises historical events and makes them relevant to students' real-world experiences.
 It also equips and enables students to confidently present their own reasoned opinions and to enter into constructive and robust academic debate.

 How do we deliver our History curriculum?